fcrepo3/proai/README.txt

 Online documentation for the latest version of Proai can be found at http://proai.sf.net/

-Offline documentation for this version of Proai can be found in the dist/doc/ directory after doing a documentation build. (see below)

 BUILDING
 ========
-To compile Proai, make sure you have Ant installed, and type: ant dist
+To compile Proai, make sure you have Maven installed, and type: mvn package

-To build the documentation, type: ant doc
+To build the project site, type: mvn site

-For other useful build targets, type: ant -p